 Berkeley’s Girls in Engineering (GiE) program runs camps where participants learn about engineering in a fun, hands-on way.
 Our program is open to San Francisco Bay Area students entering 6th, 7th, and 8th grades.
 Participants in GiE learn about a range of engineering topics, from bioengineering and robotics to nuclear engineering and chemical engineering.
-All of the workshops are run by women–the majority of whom are students at UC Berkeley.
+The workshops are run by individuals who are committed to diversifying the next generation of engineers.
 The workshop presenters often discuss their experiences and career paths, and what they were interested in when they were in middle school.
 In addition to hands-on activities, campers create team projects and practice their presentation skills; enjoy social time with each other and our high school volunteers; and visit a variety of locations around campus.

 Click here to download the sample schedule.

 Our program starts at 8:45am with breakfast and continues until 4:30pm.
 On a typical day, campers might first learn about presentation skills before working on their team projects.
 After a break, they then work in their team to create an optimized water filtration system.
 After lunch next to O’Brien Hall, the participants finish their day by creating origami robots and visiting a robotics lab.
 For our 2017 camps, we plan to end the day with team building activities or quick engineering challenges.

 Throughout the week, campers work in teams to develop an engineering solution to a problem of their choosing.
 These projects are a great way for the participants to use their new knowledge, learn how critical creativity is, and discover the many ways engineering can improve their world.